 Some would say that was a sign of sorts, but it was one he was perfectly content ignoring.

 He was petrified of her, and what she could do to what he now accepted was his fragile heart.
 It scared him even more because he had not let her in, he did not break down his barriers for her.
-She came like an immovable force, shattered them to pieces, and he had absolutely no hand in it – that terrified him.
+She came like an unstoppable force, shattered them to pieces, and he had absolutely no hand in it.
+That terrified him.

 A sudden sadness came over him.